YaShen998/GATES/readme.md

 ```

 > To run the code in a server, you need to customize `train.py` or `eval_rl.py` to a service script.
+> For multiple independent runs, `main.py` should use a different random seed everytime.

 ## 📊 Example Output